 The research framework section is designed to capture the expenses and revenues (if any) of research services.
 This would include health care professionals and technicians whose mandate is research.
-As such, their hours and compensation are reported in this type of functional centre, not the therapeutic functional centre.
+As such, their hours and compensation are reported in this type of functional centre, not the discipline specific functional centre.

-Compensation for unit-producing staff members that participate in research but are assigned to a therapeutic functional centre is reported in that functional centre.
+Compensation for unit-producing staff members that participate in research but are assigned to a discipline specific functional centre is reported in that functional centre.
 The workload related to data collection is reported as the non-service recipient activity, research and the workload related to clinical interventions is reported as the service recipient activity (assessment, therapeutic intervention or consultation/collaboration), according to category of service recipient.

-If a health care professional is involved to a significant degree (greater than 20%) in both research and service recipient activities, the compensation for this individual should be apportioned to both of the appropriate functional centres to reflect the actual expenses.
-The workload and portion of earned hours that resulted in service recipient activity (patient/resident/client care) should be accounted for in the discipline specific functional centre and the workload and hours associated with the research should be accounted for in the research should be accounted for in the research functional centre.
+If a health care professional is involved to a significant degree (greater than 20%) in both research and service recipient activities, the compensation for this individual should be apportioned to both appropriate functional centres to reflect the actual expenses.
+The workload and portion of earned hours that resulted in service recipient activity (patient/resident/client hospital care) should be accounted for in the discipline specific functional centre and the workload and hours associated with the research should be accounted for in the research functional centre.